Frosthaven/dragon-server/README_USAGE.md

 ### Caddy Server

 [Caddy Documentation](https://caddyserver.com/docs)

-1. Caddy configuration is located in `/etc/caddy/Caddyfile`.

-2. Caddy is installed as a systemd service (`/etc/systemd/system/caddy.service`):
+1. Caddy is installed as a systemd service (`/etc/systemd/system/caddy.service`):
    - Start: `sudo systemctl start caddy`.
    - Enable (already enabled by default): `sudo systemctl enable caddy`.
    - Disable: `sudo systemctl disable caddy`.
    - Status: `sudo systemctl status caddy`.
    - Restart: `sudo systemctl restart caddy`.
    - Stop: `sudo systemctl stop caddy`.
+2. Caddy configuration and storage is located in `/var/www/_caddy/`.
+Symbolic links have been added that point to the Caddy logs and systemd service file.
-3. A static file server can be hosted from `/var/www/static`.
+3. A static file server hosts from `/var/www/static` by default.
-   - To enable, change static.example.com to your domain in `/etc/caddy/Caddyfile` and restart the caddy service with `sudo systemctl restart caddy`.

 ### Docker Container Configuration

 [Docker Compose Documentation](https://docs.docker.com/compose/)

-Docker compose files can be stored anywhere, but the recommended location is `/var/www/containers/`.
+Docker compose files can be stored anywhere, but we use the convention of storing them in `/var/www/containers/`.

 In order to enable auto-discovery of running containers, you must add both the caddy network and the caddy labels to your docker-compose files: